Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-coldest-demigod/chapter-10.md

 &nbsp;

-_And so it was, that life continued ..._
+_And so it was that life continued ..._